Questions to ask after the affair has ended

-The 3 most important questions to ask after the affair has ended
+The three most important questions to ask after the affair has ended

 After the affair is discovered there is emotional shock

 When you first found out about the infidelity, your first reaction was that of emotional shock.
-From numbness to rage you have bounced back and forth stopping along the way at disbelieve, shock, anger, self-loathing, hatred and desperate love.
+From numbness to rage, you have bounced back and forth stopping along the way at disbelief, shock, anger, self-loathing, hatred, and desperate love.

 As you are dealing with infidelity, these feelings are normal.

 You could have never prepared for your partner’s betrayal.
-Even had you been suspicions, it could not have prepared you for what has actually happened.
+Even had you been suspicious, it could not have prepared you for what had happened.

 What should you do after the affair has been discovered?